Following a lengthy recruitment process, The Sheffield Chorale has appointed a new conductor who will take up the baton later this year.

 As solo organist, he has played at many of the major venues in the UK, and has worked with the Hallé, Royal Liverpool Philharmonic Orchestra, Royal Northern Sinfonia and the Orchestra of Welsh National Opera.

 He is Music Director of St George’s Singers, Manchester, The Sheffield Chorale, and Artistic Director of the Keele Bach Choir; he appears frequently with the BBC as Musical Director and Organist on BBC Daily Service and Sunday Worship.

 In his spare time he enjoys reading and walking.
 A keen cook, he is also an enthusiast of real ales and good wines.

-When he joined The Sheffield Chorale in 2011 Neil was also Director of Music at Sheffield Cathedral, but in recent years has relocated ‘over the Pennines’ and considerably expanded his reputation in Greater Manchester and surrounding areas and now feels the time is right to step down from the choir.
+When he joined The Sheffield Chorale in 2011 Neil was also Director of Music at Sheffield Cathedral, but in recent years has relocated ‘over the Pennines’ and considerably expanded his reputation in Greater Manchester and surrounding areas.
+In autumn 2019 he decided that the time was right to step down from the Chorale.
 During his nearly nine years tenure, the Choir has consistently achieved an excellent standard of singing and musicianship.